hmslima/sambahsacompletegrammar/sambahsa.md

 ---------------------------------------------

-I thought a lot if I really should bring this subject here, because, as you’ll see, pratically you’ll not use them, but as this is a *complete* grammar, I felt in the obligation of explaining them.
+I thought a lot if I really should bring this subject here, because, as you’ll see, maybe you will never use them, but as this is a *complete* grammar, I felt in the obligation of explaining them.

 Basically the relation is: